programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

     urls_data = list(reader)
 ```

-For the purposes of this lesson, we will only scrape the last snapshot of the home page of each website made between May 1, 2000 and May 31, 2000 with an HTTP status code `200` at capture, which indicates successful capture.
-We can build a simple function `download_cdx_data` to get information about available snapshots for a given `original_url`.
+Now we will scrape the CDX Server API to retrieve information about available snapshots for each URL.
+For the purposes of this lesson, we will only scrape the last snapshot of the home page of each website made between May 1, 2000 and May 31, 2000 with an HTTP status code `200` in its CDX data, which indicates a technically successful capture.
+We can build a simple function `download_cdx_data` to get information about available snapshots for a given `original_url`:

-Since we will make multiple requests to the same host, we use a `requests.Session()` object, which improves efficiency by reusing the underlying TCP connection.[^16]

-In the function, we store the API parameters in `params`.
-A manual two-second delay is added to avoid triggering rate limits.

-The `response.raise_for_status()` line ensures that any HTTP status codes indicating an unsuccessful request (`4XX` and `5XX`) raise exceptions, which can then be handled by the `@retry` decorator we defined earlier.
-Note that the API returns an empty response with a `200` status code if the Wayback Machine does not have any archived snapshots of the URL requested with the filtering parameters applied.
-The API will return a `403` status code if a URL is excluded from the Wayback Machine (usually at the site owner's request).
-While you should not encounter any such URLs in this lesson, we make the `download_cdx_data` function handle this case gracefully by also returning an empty response.

 ```python
 import time